whitelizard/tiip-client-js/README.md

 The **socket** object contains the patterns/calls.
 The **session** object is the authentication layer on top of the socket.
 A *session* object always has a *socket* object inside (Note how the different calls look below).

+Example of setup and use of the session object:
 ```
 import TiipSession from 'tiip-client-js';